-Excitement is growing for the grand opening of The Box, Plymouth's new multi-million-pound cultural and heritage attraction.
+The Box is Plymouth's new multi-million-pound cultural and heritage attraction.

-Expect stunning gallery displays, high-profile artists and wonderful art exhibitions, not to mention an unforgettable programme of exciting events and performances, The Box will hold thousands of fascinating artefacts and archives.
+Experience stunning gallery displays, high-profile artists and wonderful art exhibitions, not to mention an unforgettable programme of exciting events and performances, and thousands of fascinating artefacts and archives.

-One of the opening exhibitions will be Mayflower 400: Legend and Legacy and is one of the highlights of the Mayflower year.
+One of the opening exhibitions is Mayflower 400: Legend and Legacy and is one of the highlights of the Mayflower year.

 Work on The Box began in March 2017.
 When finished, it will maintain the wonderful architecture of the Grade II Listed former Museum and Art Gallery and Central Library buildings, while also expanding its facilities through a stylish and contemporary extension - which includes a brand new main entrance on Tavistock Place.